New York State Department of Labor: History

-1900s–1910s

-Inception/Beginnings (1901)

-On February 7, the Bureau of Labor Statistics, the Department of Factory Inspection and the Board of Mediation and Arbitration consolidated to form the New York State Department of Labor, headed by an Industrial Commissioner of Labor.

-1910s
+Origins and early reforms (1880s–1920s)

+In 1883, the Bureau of Labor Statistics was established to collect data on labor conditions.

+In 1886, the Department of the Factory Inspector was created to enforce woman and child labor laws and workplace safety regulations.

+Between February and May 1901, New York State Department of Labor headed by a Commissioner of Labor replaced and incorporated (into bureaus) the commissioner of labor statistics and factory inspector, and state board of mediation and arbitration.

+In 1910, a workers' compensation system was created.
+In 1911 the Court of Appeals (the highest court) struck down the 1910 act as unconstitutional, ruling that it violated due process under the state constitution.
+The Triangle Shirtwaist Factory fire happened the day after the decision.
+On July 11, 1913, thirty-three women and two men lost their lives in the Binghamton Clothing Company Fire.
+The Triangle and Binghamton tragedies gave impetus to labor legislation, and the state constitution was amended on November 4 to permit the still-in-force Workers' Compensation Law.

 In 1913, reorganization of the Department of Labor led to the creation of the Industrial Board, an advisory board tasked with increasing awareness of and enforcing the NYS Industrial Code, a set of rules and regulations with the force of law that affects the health, safety and comfort of workers.
 This Board made the Department of Labor an administrative as well as a regulatory agency.
 The Division for Industrial Hygiene, for technical research, was also established at this time.

-On July 11, 1913, thirty-three women and two men lost their lives in the Binghamton Clothing Company Fire.
-The Triangle and Binghamton tragedies gave impetus to labor legislation, and the State Constitution was amended on November 4 to permit a Workmen’s Compensation Law.

 The NYS Legislature consolidated the Workmen’s Compensation Commission with the NYS Department of Labor in 1915.
 A five-member Industrial Commission, headed by an Industrial Commissioner, was appointed to run the Department, replacing the Commissioner of Labor, the Industrial Board, and the Workmen’s Compensation Commission.

 The Industrial Commission created the Bureau of Women in Industry, the precursor to the modern Division of Labor Standards, in 1918.

-1920s to 1950s

-1920s

 In 1921, the NYS Legislature reorganized the Department of Labor, placing quasi-judicial and legislative powers in an Industrial Board and assigning administrative matters to a single Industrial Commissioner.

 An amendment to the State Constitution in 1926 reorganized the more than 180 scattered departments, bureaus, boards and commissioners of State government into 18 departments, one of which was the Department of Labor.

 In 1929, Frances Perkins is appointed by the newly elected New York governor Franklin D. Roosevelt as the inaugural industrial commissioner.